amobiz/mocha-cases/README.md

 ## Change Logs

+* 2016/01/08 - 0.1.10

+  * Feature: Allow `error` to be an `Error` instance, an class or a normal value.
+  * Feature: Allow test case negate `errback` option that enabled by overall options.

 * 2016/01/07 - 0.1.9

-  * Fature: Deprecate the `async` option.
-For async runner that returning value, i.e. primitive value, promise, stream or observable, you don't have to add any option.
+  * Feature: Deprecate the `async` option.
+For sync/async runner that returning value, i.e. primitive value, promise, stream or observable, you don't have to add any option.
 For async runner that use errback (callback), you need to add `errback` option.

 * 2016/01/06 - 0.1.8

-  * Fature: Replace `chai-as-promised` with `async-done`.
+  * Feature: Replace `chai-as-promised` with `async-done`.
 Now async runner can use callback or return promise, stream or observable.

 * 2015/12/24 - 0.1.6